Eisenhower National Historic Site: Grounds

+It is primarily located in Cumberland Township, Adams County, Pennsylvania, A portion of the grounds extends into Freedom Township.

 The plans for decoration and construction of the house were dictated by Mamie Eisenhower.
 At one point, Eisenhower told the contractor "For God's sakes, just give her what she wants and send me the bill."
 His main concern was personally mixing the paint to recolor the barn, which had a red coat he thought was hideous, so he painted it a light gray green.
 Mamie, meanwhile, was delighted in being able to use everything they always had in storage, and decorated more for sentimentality than for aesthetics.

 Cattle were raised at the farm.
 Eisenhower would often poke the rump of a bull with his shotgun to show what quality of steak the animal would eventually produce, alarming the Secret Service agents who were protecting him.
 Once, while barbecuing (something he loved to do on the farm), he made the mistake of announcing which cow he was cooking.
 As it had been the favorite cow of his granddaughter Susan Eisenhower, she was brought to tears.

 A row of fifty Norway spruce trees lines the main driveway leading to the farm.
 These trees represent the fifty U.S. states, and were given to Eisenhower as birthday presents from each of the state Republican Party chairmen in 1955.
 The furthest one from the house was the tree representing Texas, and it was seen as a mark of Eisenhower's recovery that he was able to walk that far after his heart attack.

 The Eisenhowers (especially Dwight in the beginning) spent most of their time in a glass-covered porch overlooking Seminary Ridge.
 Reading and playing cards with friends were popular pastimes on the porch; it was said that he would sit for hours reflecting on his life and legacy.